-Beanie hat DIY tutorial.
+Beanie hat DIY tutorial and free PDF sewing pattern.
 I made this cute beanie hat with jersey fabric and fleece, and it’s perfect for the cold winter days.
 Learn how to make your own jersey beanie hat lined with fleece with this easy step-by-step tutorial.

 This week I did a lot of sewing for baby – even though my youngest, Iris, now 2 years-old, is not a baby anymore.
 I started with a DIY flannel crib sheet, then it got really cold outside (don’t let the sunny pictures fool you, the weather is around 40°F and winter is just around the corner) and this lined beanie hat became a necessity.